Your browser does not support the running script, you cannot get a perfect browsing

 Tashi Delek!
 Welcome to Bhutan, the Last Shangri La in Pristine Himalayan Kingdom.
 Take a deep breath and enjoy the refreshing breeze in the happy country where 71% of the land is covered with forests.
 Your guide and driver in Paro will greet you at Paro International Airport, Bhutan's only international airport.

 Paro (2,270m) is the first city for most guests to reach Bhutan.
-You will not miss a stop at the Paro Airport Birds Eye View Point on the way to your hotel, which is a great spot to enjoy a panorama view of Paro Airport, Rinpung Dzong (Paro Dzong), National Museum (Ta Dzong), Paro Chu River, and the stunning Paro Valley itself.
+You will not miss a stop at the Paro Airport Birds Eye View Point on the way to your hotel, which is a great spot to enjoy a panorama view of Paro Airport, Rinpung Dzong (Paro Dzong), Bhutan National Museum (Ta Dzong), Paro Chu River, and the stunning Paro Valley itself.
 Don't forget to ask your guide for more fascinating information about this remarkable airport.

 Base on arriving at Paro Airport before noon, this afternoon you will head to Thimphu (50km,1.5 hours).
 Once in Thimphu (2,340m), you can check in at your lovely hotel.
 After the rest, you can explore Motithang Takin Preserve and visit Tashichho Dzong in the late afternoon.